 Those little scraps of information – impressions, mostly – are fleeting and seemingly insignificant on a day-to-day basis, but taken as a whole they can illuminate patterns that can help in managing your dog’s health.
 For example, my dogs’ journals showed that bleeding ear tips – and by extension that annoying hematoma – happen mostly in winter.
 Turned out our toasty house was drying out the dogs’ skin, which made them more itchy, which made them shake more, which increased the likelihood they’d whack a flapjack ear on a table corner.
 The solution?
 A pan of water on the radiator in each room.

-5. An ounce – no, make that a pound – of prevention.
 Most alternative healing modalities believe that disease is a manifestation of deeper imbalances.
 Rather than treat the symptoms you must go deeper and bring things into equilibrium.

 The easiest thing to do, of course, is to make sure that the imbalance doesn’t occur to begin with.
 That requires a strong, clean foundation: good food, good water, adequate exercise, mental stimulation, and a safe, toxin-free environment.